Danil-Grigorev/global-owner/README.md

   other: "value"
 ```

-After these resources are applyed in the cluster, the ownership reference should be set on the resource.
+After these resources are applied in the cluster, the ownership reference should be set on the resource.

 ```bash
 $ kubectl get globalowner -o yaml